13 Silent Signs of Gastritis

 You feel full, even after a small meal

-You have vitamin B12 deficiency
+You have a vitamin B12 deficiency

 You have inflammatory bowel disease